simonmichael/hledger/hledger-web/hledger-web.m4.md

 Also, you can append a new transaction to the journal by sending a PUT request to `/add` (hledger-web only).
 As with the web UI's add form, hledger-web must be started with the `add` capability for this (enabled by default).

-The payload should be a valid hledger transaction as JSON, similar to what you get from `/transactions`/`accounttransactions`.
+The payload should be a valid hledger transaction as JSON, similar to what you get from `/transactions` or `/accounttransactions`.

-Or, a useful way to generate test data is with the `readJsonFile`/`writeJsonFile` helpers in Hledger.Web.Json, which will read or write any of hledger's JSON-capable types from or to a file.
+Another way to generate test data is with the `readJsonFile`/`writeJsonFile` helpers in Hledger.Web.Json, which read or write any of hledger's [JSON-capable types](https://github.com/simonmichael/hledger/blob/master/hledger-web/Hledger/Web/Json.hs#L45) from or to a file.
 Eg here we write the first transaction of a sample journal:
 ```shell
 $ make ghci-web